Turner-Engineering/autosa/README.md

 To be written.
 Roughly:

-1. There are three modes: manual, single-band, and multi-band
+There are three modes:
-2. Manual Mode is for when you want to start and stop the instrument manually
+1. Manual Mode is for when you want to start and stop the instrument manually
-3. Single-band Mode is for when you want to run a band at a time automatically
+2. Single-band Mode is for when you want to run a band at a time automatically
-4. Multi-band Mode is for when you want to run multiple bands in a row automatically
+3. Multi-band Mode is for when you want to run multiple bands in a row automatically

-5. The main things Autosa does is load the state file, load the correction file, and save the trace and screenshot with the correct name
+Autosa simplifies the process of loading the state file, loading the correction file, and saving the trace and screenshot with the correct name.
+The Manual Mode will require the user to do this process.
+The Single-Band Mode does this process for the selected band.
+The Multi-Band Mode does the process for an entire range of band.

 - It is best to set the local output folder to a cloud-synced folder like Dropbox or OneDrive so that the data is backed up automatically.